A concert interview with conductor ARTURO GONZALEZ

 JSO: Tell us 3 words that describe listening to a symphony orchestra.

-Arturo Gonzalez: "Profound, exiting, exhilarating."
+Arturo Gonzalez: "Profound, exciting, exhilarating."

 Share 2 examples why this concert’s programming is exceptional.